ProteinsWebTeam/pfam-docs/docs/glossary.rst

 Full alignment
 ==============

 An alignment of the set of related sequences which score higher than the manually set threshold values for the profile HMMs of a particular Pfam entry.

 Gathering threshold (GA)
 ========================
 Also called the gathering cut-off, this value is the search threshold used to build the full alignment.
 The gathering threshold is assigned by a curator when the family is built.
 The GA is the minimum score a sequence must attain in order to belong to the full alignment of a Pfam entry.
 For each Pfam profile HMM we have two GA cutoff values, a sequence cutoff and a domain cutoff.

 HMMER
 =====

 The suite of programs that Pfam uses to build and search profile HMMs.
 Since Pfam release 24.0 we have used HMMER version 3 to make Pfam.
 See the `HMMER <http://hmmer.janelia.org/>`_ site for more information.

 Hidden Markov model (HMM)
 =========================

-A profile HMM is a probablistic model.
+A profile HMM is a probabilistic model.
 In Pfam we use profile HMMs to transform the information contained within a multiple sequence alignment into a position-specific scoring system.
 We search our profile HMMs against the UniProt protein database to find homologous sequences.

 Motif
 =====